 Mini-grants are intended for registered, community coalitions that collaborate with other health and human service providers, schools, faith-based organizations and others who work to strengthen children, families and communities as a part of a comprehensive and long-lasting approach to prevent alcohol use, drug use and risky behaviors in youth ages 10-24.

-Mini-Grant due to the Prevention Resource Center no later than May 17, 2019 for review.
+Mini-Grant applications were due to the Prevention Resource Center May 17, 2019 for review.

 These funds are for programs and strategies implemented July 1, 2019 through June 30, 2020

 This report reflects the grant activities from July 1, 2018 – January 10, 2019.
 The Prevention Resource Center will complete the cover sheet and submit this report along with the cover sheet to ACT Missouri by January 31, 2019.
 Failure to submit this report in its entirety may result in loss of funding for future programming.